-We expect our cash, cash equivalents and marketable securities will be sufficient to fund our operations for at least the next twelve months from the issuance date of these condensed consolidated financial statements based on current operating plans and financial forecasts, and as a result of the TRELEGY Royalty Transaction, we expect to have sufficient cash to fund our operations for the foreseeable future and a balance sheet with no long-term debt.
+We are currently approaching breakeven cash flow from operations, driven by disciplined spending throughout the Company and the growth of YUPELRI.
+We expect our cash, cash equivalents and marketable securities will be sufficient to fund our capital return program and our operations for at least the next twelve months from the issuance date of these condensed consolidated financial statements based on current operating plans and financial forecasts.